-2019 Behavioral Health Symposium – The Commonwealth’s annual Behavioral Health symposium for 2019 will be held June 6, 2019 near Richmond, Virginia.
+2019 Behavioral Health Symposium – The Commonwealth’s Annual Behavioral Health symposium for 2019 will be held June 6, 2019 near Richmond, Virginia.
 This year’s symposium will focus on Strengthening Trauma-Informed Care in Virginia: Positive Connections and Resilience Across the Lifespan.
-Registration will begin in the early spring.
-Additional details will be announced from the Department of Behavioral Health and Developmental Services (DBHDS) in the coming weeks.

 Prevention Definition — Delivered prior to the onset of a disorder, these interventions are intended to prevent or reduce the risk of developing a behavioral health problem such as substance abuse and/or mental illness, such as underage alcohol use, prescription drug misuse and abuse, and illicit drug use.